 I have been a vegetarian for over 40 years now.
 Since I became vegetarian in 1975 I have been generally quite healthy.
 However, when I became homeless in 1991, my health did generally, albeit very slowly, start to go downhill, mostly due to the oftentimes poor quality and variety of food offered by the various homeless organizations, especially for those of us wanting to maintain a vegetarian diet.
 This is not to put down homeless programs in general.
 On the contrary, I feel that they are generally doing a good service for homeless people.
 However, if one wants to remain a vegetarian, it presents a lot more of a challenge to get good nutrition.

 So, eventually, I found that I had to get off of the streets for my health and sanity.
 For the last 18 years I have been working full-time (as I have for most of my adult life) in order to maintain my own computer and to maintain this website.
 However, working full-time has severely limited my time for creativity and has also consumed a very large part of my energy that would otherwise have gone into promoting this Garden of Eden Project.

-I would dearly love to find some wealthy supporter who would willingly pay me enough to quit my full-time job, so I could spend the time and money necessary to restore my ailing health and devote all my working time on building The Garden of Eden Project.
+I would dearly love to find some wealthy supporter who would willingly pay me enough to quit my full-time job, so I could spend the time and money necessary to devote all my working time on building The Garden of Eden Project.
 However, until some wealthy person steps forward to provide me with this I am only going to promote the Garden of Eden vision via my website.
 I am NOT going to attempt to actively try to create or build a Garden of Eden community.
 I can only hope that my website will inspire others to put it all together and actually build one of these communities.
 Best of luck to all of you!